 Continuing Towards the UU's: Completing your 360 degree turn to the right, you can proceed down the path towards the Unitarian Trail System[H].

-Overall Area Map: At this point it might be a good idea to take a look at an overall map (below) of the entire area to help you get your bearings.
+Overall Area Map: At this point it might be a good idea to take a look at an overall map (bottom of page) of the entire area to help you get your bearings.
 The large image below covers all the trails between the Unitarians and AFM.
-Notice, that if we do not purchase the back lot, we will have no access to the Unitarian wilderness without the approval of us to cross the 4 corner property lines of our two neighbors.
+Notice, that the area behind our meeting house belongs to our neighbor and should not be used.
 This map does show our AFM circular trail.